-Joan, Playboy of the Western World, The Seagull, Coming Attractions, American Buffalo, The Elephant Man, Anything Goes, Time Was, Time of Your Life, Comedians, Rubbers, That Championship Season and The Last Meeting of the Knights of the White Magnolia and most annual productions of A Christmas Carol.
+His other appearances include The Philadelphia Story, Twelfth Night, A Midsummer Night's Dream, A Chorus of Disapproval, Hard Times, The Crucible, Prelude to a Kiss, Glengarry Glen Ross, Galileo, The Foreigner, Rum and Coke, The Show-Off, Saint Joan, Playboy of the Western World, The Seagull, Coming Attractions, American Buffalo, The Elephant Man, Anything Goes, Time Was, Time of Your Life, Comedians, Rubbers, That Championship Season and The Last Meeting of the Knights of the White Magnolia and most annual productions of A Christmas Carol.
 Outside SCR, he has been in Anything Goes, Chapter Two, Guys and Dolls, Brigadoon, numerous commercials, and film and television such as La Bamba, "Valerie," "Hill Street Blues," "Moonlighting," "Golden Girls," "Dallas" and "The Young and the Restless."
 "With my wife Peggy, I am at last a happy man.
-I am also happy to have my grand nephew, Austin, joining us this year."
+As the years go by I am more aware how important faith, family and friends are.
+'GOD BLESS US EVERY-ONE.'

 TIMOTHY LANDFIELD (Spirit of Christmas Present) is delighted to return to SCR, where he was previously seen in The Norman Conquests: Round and Round the Garden and Hay Fever.
-He recently appeared in the Broadway revivals of Company and The Sound of Music.
-He also appeared opposite his Hay Fever costar Kandis Chappell in The Guardsman at the Huntington Theatre in Boston.
-Mr. Landfield appeared on Broadway in Rumors, Arsenic and
+He recently appeared in

-HAL LANDON JR. Ebenezer Scrooge
+Hal Landon Jr. Ebenezer Scrooge